How Long Will I Have to Wear Braces?

 Your Orthodontic Needs

 Your orthodontist should always consider your unique orthodontia issues when developing your treatment plans.
 Even if you’re correcting a common orthodontic issue, the severity of your specific cause may require more treatment time to complete.
-For example, mild spacing between teeth can be fixed in a year or less, but severe spacing may take much longer and require more visits to monitor and correct.
-If your treatment requires in-office maintenance and scheduled visits, you may find that is can increase your treatment time, especially in the case of damage.
+For example, mild spacing between teeth can be fixed in a year or less, but severe spacing issues may take much longer and require more visits to monitor and correct.
+If your treatment requires in-office maintenance and scheduled visits, it may increase your treatment time, especially in the case of damage.

 At Omar Orthodontics, we consider similar factors like the health of your teeth, gums, jaw, and supporting bone; the amount of room available; how far your teeth must travel to meet your goals, and even your current lifestyle to determine how to best treat your orthodontic issues.
 We’ll explain how to best maintain your treatment when you’re not with us in the office to ensure your treatment timeline stays on track.